Laura10101/contractor-tax-calculator/TESTING.md

 ### Subscription API Tests ###

 ## Bugs
+All bugs found during testing for this project were tracked using the Issues feature in Github.

 ### Resolved Bugs
 A total of 222 bugs were identified and resolved during testsing for this project.